xamarin/mobile-samples/TaskyPro-Calabash/README.md

 This will compile the following:

-* `./Tasky.Droid/bin/Release/com.xamarin.samples.taskydroid-Signed.apk` - a signed APK for Android.
+* `./Tasky.Droid/bin/Release/com.xamarin.samples.taskydroid-Signed.apk` - a Release APK for Android.
 This can be used for either local testing or it can be submitted to Xamarin Test Cloud.

+* `Tasky.iOS/bin/iPhone/Debug/TaskyiOS-1.ipa` - this is an ad-hoc IPA for testing.

-## Android Testing
+## Running the Testing

-There are two ways to test this application:
+There are two ways to test the Android application:

   * **Locally** - on an attached device or running emulator.
 Run `rake test_android`.
   * **Test Cloud** - enqueue the application to Test Cloud.
 Make sure that you have a `rake_env` text file setup and then run `rake testcloud_android`.

-## iOS Testing
+To test the iOS application:

+  * **Locally** - `cucumber -p ios` - will run the tests in the iOS simulator.
+  * **Test Cloud** - `rake testcloud_ios` - will compile the app and upload it to Test Cloud.

 ## Authors